Lab Members

 Jack Weston, Alum/Volunteer

-Fun with Strawberry Shortcake on Halloween 2024
+Strawberry Shortcake, Halloween 2024

-Front row (left to right): Sydney Varnak, Erin Robinson, Claire Lingle (lab alum)
+Front row (left to right): Sydney Varnak, Erin Robinson, Claire Lingle

 Former Lab Members